- Home

 When projects have the potential to affect historic properties or cultural resources, specialized experience and knowledge is critical.
 Through it all, our specialized teams help keep your project moving.

-Our archaeologists, architectural historians, geomorphologists, paleontologists and other academically and professionally trained staff help select sites and routes that avoid cultural resources while keeping your overall costs low.
+Our archaeologists, architectural historians, geomorphologists, and other academically and professionally trained staff help select sites and routes that avoid cultural resources while keeping your overall costs low.
 We understand the federal and state permitting processes and can assist you in obtaining cultural resource clearances.
-We can also assist you in developing measures to mitigate your project’s impact on unavoidable sites.
+We can also assist you in developing measures to mitigate your project’s effects on unavoidable sites.

 Among our services: